-The more you post on instagram, the more eyes will be seeing those posts, and all of those eyeballs are potential new followers.
+The more you post on instagram, the more eyes will be seeing those posts.
+All of those eyeballs are potential new followers.
 Obviously this is within reason.
 If you’re posting 20 pictures a day you’re probably going a tad overboard so ease up a little if that’s you.

 Whenever you see a competition or themed event jump on it.
 These will usually have some kind of hashtag you can use to enter and that’s going to get your snaps in front of more people.
 Some of my biggest following increases come from entering competitions or themed events.

-Make sure you’re following plenty of people from the same niche as you because a lot of those people will either be hosting their own events or entering them meaning you’ll be able to see if anything exciting is going on that you could be entering.
+Make sure you’re following plenty of people from the same niche as you.
+It’s because a lot of those people will either be hosting their own events or entering them meaning you’ll be able to see if anything exciting is going on that you could be entering.

 Find people with similar sized accounts with the same kind of theme as you and start making friends with them.
 You could end up doing collaborations together which will help introduce you to their following and vice versa.

-In general it’s just nice to make friends with like minded people and to be able to support each other on your social media journeys.
+In general it’s just nice to make friends with like minded people.
+To be able to support each other on your social media journeys.

-Like I mentioned earlier, you ideally want to post two to three times a day, but finding time to make two-three brilliant posts everyday can be tough.
+Like I mentioned earlier, you ideally want to post two to three times a day.
+Finding time to make two-three brilliant posts everyday can be tough.
 It’s by far better to not post anything than to post a sub par picture, so you might need to start making a bit of time for it in your day.

 If it means you need to get up a little earlier in the morning to get your shots, do it.
 If you can set aside a little slice of time everyday to get your shots then you’ll find it much easier and spend less time trying to scrabble together something last minute.